Wheelchairs & Mobility

 Wheelchair accessibility at picnic areas varies and is improving.
 Ask for the free publication describing picnic areas at visitor centers; it has the most current information.
 The Soda Butte Creek picnic area has accessible parking and an accessible table; see the Tower-Roosevelt Area Accessible Information.
 Learn More about Picnicking...

-Most campgrounds have at least one wheelchair-accessible site.
-The exceptions are Fishing Bridge RV Park, Pebble Creek, Slough Creek, and Tower Fall.
-Learn More about Campgrounds...
+All campgrounds have at least one wheelchair-accessible site except for Fishing Bridge RV Park and Tower Fall.

 The Ice Lake backcountry campsite is reserved for those with disabilities, parents with children under 6 years of age, and adults over 62 years of age.
 Wheelchair users may require assistance.
 The trailhead is between Norris and Canyon; the wheelchair-accessible trail is about one-half mile long.
 Contact the park’s main backcountry office, 307-344-2160, for more details.
 More about Backcountry Camping, More about Wheelchair Access to the Backcountry

 Wheelchair-accessible public showers are available at Grant Village Camper Services Building and Old Faithful Inn.